rhregalado/rhregalado.github.io/_essays/essay12.md

     Proceed to intercession by praying for the needs you have chosen.
 These may include personal intentions, the needs of others, or broader concerns of the Church and the world, naming each one intentionally and without haste.
 This is where you take your time in your prayer, allowing this time to become a sustained, conversational encounter with God.
 Throughout this time, whether seated or kneeling, keep your attention oriented toward the consecrated Host, maintaining a posture of reverent adoration.
   </li>

-  <div style="font-size: 0.8em;"><strong>Note:</strong> It is also helpful to invoke the Holy Spirit at this stage, asking for discernment, wisdom, clarity, courage, consolation, or understanding.
+  <div style="font-size: 0.8em; padding-bottom: 12px;"><strong>Note:</strong> It is also helpful to invoke the Holy Spirit at this stage, asking for discernment, wisdom, clarity, courage, consolation, or understanding.
 A simple invocation such as “Come, Holy Spirit, fill the hearts of Your faithful” may be used.
-The complete form of this prayer can also be found here <a href= "https://www.ewtn.com/catholicism/devotions/come-holy-spirit-13402"> here</a>.</div>
+The complete form of this prayer can also be found <a href= "https://www.ewtn.com/catholicism/devotions/come-holy-spirit-13402" target="_blank">here</a>.</div>

   <li>
     Afterward, enter into a period of rest and quiet reflection in the presence of God.
 Allow yourself to enter into an attentive silence.
   </li>

-  <div style="font-size: 0.8em;"><strong>Note:</strong> Here, one may choose to read the Bible, pray the Rosary, write in their journal, or simply seat in silence and contemplate life and interior movements, allowing prayer to take whatever form emerges naturally.
+  <div style="font-size: 0.8em; padding-bottom: 12px;"><strong>Note:</strong> Here, one may choose to read the Bible, pray the Rosary, write in their journal, or simply seat in silence and contemplate life and interior movements, allowing prayer to take whatever form emerges naturally.
 Again, take your time.</div>

   <li>
     At the conclusion, once again genuflect or prostrate in reverence, repeating <em>Dominus meus et Deus meus</em>, sealing the time of prayer in recognition of divine presence.
 Then, exit silently.